 At the same time, illegal offline and online casinos, as well as gambling halls that operate without a license, do not pay anything at all except corrupt “fees.”
 The Commission for the Regulation of Gambling and Lotteries (CRAIL) cannot clearly calculate the volume of the shadow gambling market.
 It is estimated that this is 12 billion UAH per month and at least 2 billion UAH of unpaid taxes per month.
 But perhaps significantly more, since this is BEB's estimate based on an analysis of bank transactions in December last year.
 At the same time, calls continue to be made to tighten the tax screws on legal businesses even more.
 It is possible that the effect will be exactly the opposite of what the initiators expect.

 “If, for example, the gambling business for nine months of this year, this is official statistics, paid 9.5 times more taxes than for the entire last year, but at the same time there are calls: let’s increase taxation even more.
 Despite the fact that 70% is in the shade.
 It is obvious that, most likely, those who are not in the shadows will begin to enter the shadows.
-Therefore, the question is this: if the government follows this path, then this is a path to nowhere,” economist Boris Kushniruk noted in an interview with Direct.
+Therefore, the question is this: if the government follows this path, then this is a road to nowhere,” economist Boris Kushniruk noted in an interview with Direct.

 Who should fight the shadow?
 Competence: relevant law enforcement agencies.
 They do this from time to time.
 For example, the latest news: BEB exposed a group of people who organized a system of mirror sites and offered players underground gambling games with cards and roulette in real time, dated October 24.
 Attackers face up to 680 thousand UAH fine.

-Previous news – from June – that a network of illegal gambling establishments was exposed in Bila Tserkva.
+The previous news - from June - that a network of illegal gambling establishments was exposed in Bila Tserkva.
 And before that, in March, an underground VIP casino was “busted” in one of the capital’s restaurants, where four roulette tables, 10 poker tables, computer equipment, more than 10 sets of chips, and playing cards were seized.

 There may have been other stories that didn't make it to the press.
 But it seems that there is no clear instruction at the state level to devote all efforts to a systemic fight against shadow gambling.
 Instead, there are calls to increase the fiscal burden on the legal sector, which is already paying.
 It seems to be happening in other areas of the economy as well.

-“It is necessary to take steps that would reduce shadowing and reduce abuses in various areas.
+“We need to take steps to reduce shadowing and reduce abuses in various areas.
 When importing products, the main problem is that many products were imported as volunteer assistance, but, in fact, were simply hidden commercial imports, on which taxes are not paid.
 We have a problem with VAT refunds.
 There were and still are abuses there,” notes Kushniruk.

 Everyone understands that the fight against shadow, illegal businesses and various schemes is the only correct way to sharply increase budget revenues.
 It is also clear that further pressure on legal businesses is a direct and short path to the complete collapse of the economy.